Oghma-Infinium/Vagabond-Remastered/Documentation/FAQ.md

 ### Q: Why does unsheating weapons put me in third-person?
 Can I play the list in first-person?
 A: The list is designed for third-person gameplay and first-person combat is not supported at all.
 Do not report any first-person gameplay related issues to me, I don't care.

-### Q: What mod is it that makes favorited items/potions/quest items show on my character?
-A: [Immersive Equipment Displays](https://www.nexusmods.com/skyrimspecialedition/mods/62001).
-You can open the menu with `F12` to customize what you want to show and what you don't want to show.

-### Q: How do I reposition my weapons? / Can I have swords on my back?
-A: Open the [Immersive Equipment Displays](https://www.nexusmods.com/skyrimspecialedition/mods/62001) GUI with `F12` and reposition your equipment.

-### Q: How do I remove the Glenmoril Witch Head from showing on my character?
-A: Open the [Immersive Equipment Displays](https://www.nexusmods.com/skyrimspecialedition/mods/62001) GUI with `F12`, under `Display Manager` click View > Custom items, look for `Quest - Left Skull`, scroll down to `Equipment overrides`, expand `Glenmoril Witch Head`, and under `General` tick the box next to `Disabled`.

-### Q: How do I remove [Insert Quest Item] from showing on my character?
-A: I'm not going to write a QA for *EVERY SINGLE* quest item that is displayed via IED.
-You can figure it out based on the instructions above.

 ### Q: I still can not figure out how to use Immersive Equipment Displays!
 A: Ask around the [discord](https://discord.gg/4WwqfK5yHg) then.
 Do not make a support thread for these issues.